-The idea of discussing the demise of your marriage before it has even begun can make even the mere concept prenuptial agreements a bit of a turn off for some.
-But considering the researchers at McCrindle estimate that one in three Australian marriages will end in divorce in 2019, Kanye West’s hollers of “We want prenup!
-We want prenup!” may be ringing true for some Australian couples.
+The idea of discussing the demise of your marriage before it has even begun can make even the mere concept of prenuptial agreements a bit of a turn off for some.
+But the most recent estimate from McCrindle that one in three Australian marriages will end in divorce, Kanye West’s hollers of “We want prenup!
+We want prenup!” may ring true for some Australian couples.

 With that being said, research conducted by Canstar reveals only 6% of married couples in Australia currently have a prenuptial agreement.
 While over 91% admitted they don’t have a prenup with their partner, a further 3% were unsure if they have the legal document in place.

 Canstar’s finance expert, Steve Mickenbecker, believes Aussies should be more concerned about protecting their assets.

 “We can see that people are marrying later in life, meaning they have more assets that could need protecting if the relationship breaks down,” he said.
 But he added that “it’s worth considering that a prenuptial agreement may not necessarily produce a better outcome than a divorce settlement.”

 We explore what’s involved with with a prenuptial agreement, with the help of family law experts.

 A prenuptial agreement or ‘prenup’ is a legal agreement between the partners in a couple which outlines how their property and assets will be dealt with in the event of their relationship ending in separation or divorce.
 It’s also known as a ‘Binding Financial Agreement’ (or BFA for short), which is the official name for this kind of arrangement under Australian family law.